Course Readings, Blackboard and Coursepacks

 If a reading is not linkable through a licensed database, faculty must run a fair use analysis and a take care of their own permissions and royalties for non-compliant copyrighted material.

 Faculty may be unfamilier with the TEACH Act requirements that apply to Blackboard, although faculty can also rely on fair use interpretation instead.

 |Blackboard with library assistance||

 Blackboard has the advantage of being a self-contained site, so it is more readily accessible for students and faculty.
 It is always best to link to a copyrighted item rather than to copy it, but not all support materials can be linked.
-As of winter 2015, the libraries can help you find links to subscription database materials, or when linking is not possible, we can help you determine whether your use falls under fair use.
+The libraries can help you find links to subscription database materials, or when linking is not possible, staff can help you determine whether your use falls under fair use.